Helladic chronology: LH IIIA

+LH IIIB (c.
+1360/1325-1200/1190 BC)

 The definition of the LHIIIB by Furumark was mainly based on grave finds and the settlement material from Zygouries.
 It has been divided into two sub-phases by Elizabeth B. French, based on the finds from Mycenae and the West wall at Tiryns.
 LHIIIB:2 assemblages are sparse, as painted pottery is rare in tombs and many settlements of this period ended by destruction, leaving few complete pots behind.

 LHIIIB pottery is associated in the Greek mainland palaces with the Linear B archives.
 (Linear B had been in use in Crete since Late Minoan II.)
 Pulak's proposed LHIIIA/B boundary would make LHIIIB contemporary in Anatolia with the resurgent Hittites following Mursili's eclipse; in Egypt with the 19th Dynasty, also known as the Ramessides; and in northern Mesopotamia with Assyria's ascendancy over Mitanni.
 The end of LHIIIB is associated with the destruction of Ugarit, whose ruins contain the last of that pottery.
 The Tsoungiza date for the end of LHIIIB is 1200/1190 BC.
 The beginning of LHIIIC, therefore, is now commonly set into the reign of Queen Twosret.

+LH IIIC

 The LHIIIC has been divided into LHIIIC:1 and LHIIIC:2 by Furumark, based on materials from tombs in Mycenae, Asine, Kephalonia, and Rhodes.
 In the 1960s, the excavations of the citadel at Mycenae and of Lefkandi in Euboea yielded stratified material revealing significant regional variation in LHIIIC, especially in the later phases.
 Late LHIIIC pottery is found in Troy VIIa and a few pieces in Tarsus.
 It was also made locally in the Philistine settlements of Ashdod, Ashkelon, Ekron, Gath, and Gaza.